FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/components/v2/capabilities/directory.md

-# Directory capabilities (Components v2)
+# Directory capabilities

 <<../../_v2_banner.md>>

-[Directory capabilities][glossary-directory] allow components to connect to directories provided by other components.
+[Directory capabilities][glossary.directory-capability] allow components to connect to a directory provided by another component.

+For information on directories that are isolated per-component, see [storage capabilities][storage-capabilities].

-## Providing directory capabilities
+## Providing directory capabilities {#provide}

-To provide a directory capability, a component must define the capability and [route](#routing-directory-capabilities) it from `self`.
-The component hosts the directory capability in its [outgoing directory][glossary-outgoing].
+To provide a directory capability, a component must declare the capability and [route](#route) it from `self`.
+The component hosts the directory capability in its [outgoing directory][glossary.outgoing-directory].

 To define the capability, add a `capabilities` declaration for it: